Joint Modelling of Multiple Network Views: Applications

 Figure~\ref{fig:girls.lsjm.lsm} shows the estimated positions $\ktbzi$ under each model in the latent space.
 These plots allow a direct comparison between the positions in the latent space $\ktbzi$ given by the LSJM and the ones obtained by fitting a single LSM for each network view (Figure~\ref{fig:girls.lsm}).
 It is interesting to observe that in the LSJM context the proximity between the disconnected components in network 3 depends on their previous relations.
 The posterior probabilities of the model parameters $q(\alpha_1)=\mathcal{N}(-0.42,0.01)$, $q(\alpha_2)=\mathcal{N}(-0.39,0.01)$ and $q(\alpha_3)=\mathcal{N}(-0.32,0.01)$ are lower than the single LSM approaches (Section~\ref{sec.girls}), implying that a given distance $d$ between two nodes in the latent space corresponds to a higher probability of a link.

 From the ROC curves, AUC and the boxplots (Figure~\ref{fig:girls.lsjm.roc}) of the estimated probabilities of a link, it appears clear that the LSJM fits the data quite well.

 To evaluate the link prediction we applied a 10-fold cross validation setting $10\%$ of the links to be missing at each time point.
-The ROC curves and AUC in Figure~\ref{fig:girls.miss.lsjm} show that the estimates of the links are quite good, especially when applying the LSJM.
+The area under the ROC curves are 97, 96, 99\% fitting the LSJM and 89, 97, 98\% fitting the LSM, it shows that the estimates of the links are quite good, especially when applying the LSJM.

 Setting $p(\yijk=1|\ktbzi,\ktbzj,\txik)> \tau_k$ where $\tau_k$ is equal to the median probability of a link for the subgroup of the actual observed links in network $k$ and applying the LSJM we obtained a misclassification rate of $4\% $ for every network, whereas applying three single LSM we obtain a misclassification rate of $4\% $ for network 1, and $5\% $ for network 2 and 3.